 NOTE: For off campus activities, transportation is provided.
 Participants will be picked up at the Flynn Recreation Complex at the start time listed for the program.
 A second pickup will be made at the Cushing-Hardy Loop on Newton Campus 20 minutes later.

 For example, if a trip is listed as starting at 7:30 am, that is the time participants will be picked up at the Plex.
 A second stop will be made at the Cushing-Hardy Loop at 7:50 am.

 All trip locations are subject to group ability level and weather conditions.

-To register or for more information, contact Member Services at email@example.com or (617)552-0797.
+To register online, click the link above or contact Member Services at email@example.com or (617)552-0797 for more information.
 To sign up for a trip, you will need to complete these three forms, sign them and bring with you to Member Services.
 To learn more about Outdoor Adventures trips, trainings and special events, subscribe to the Listserv at https://listserv.bc.edu/sympa/subscribe/outdooradventures.
 Have an idea for a future trip?
 Leave a note on the BC Outdoor Adventures Facebook page!